Skip to main content

 note

 The first parameter is lang.
-If you want to use the current localizer language, pass undefined, null, or an empty string.
+To use the current language of the localizer, send undefined, null or an empty string.